Create your first policy

 5. Watch PolicyBot react (optional)

 Section titled “5.
-Watch PolicyBot react (optional)”If you’ve got the browser extension installed, open a new tab, start writing something that contradicts the policy you just published, and wait a moment.
-You should see a red underline appear under the matched text.
+Watch PolicyBot react (optional)”If you’ve got the browser extension installed, open a new tab, type something that clearly contradicts the policy you just published, and wait a beat.
+A red underline should appear under the matching text.
 Click it to see the policy card.
-That’s the end-to-end loop.
+That’s the whole loop, end to end.

 Next steps